 Like the book marketing plan itself, identifying the audience has several steps and requires serious research.
 This is why many authors look to support from experts at book marketing services agencies to help them define these steps, create the plan, and execute it.

 Whether you self-promote or seek professional help, consider the time, money, and energy necessary to promote a book fully.
 Determine the publishing route (self-publishing, traditional, hybrid) and format (eBook, print, print on demand, or a combination).

 Creating a website is imperative in every book marketing plan.
 Writing a blog is central to branding and outreach.
 Not only should you create and keep your blog current, but you should also seek out blogs with similar target audiences and solicit opportunities to guest blog.

-NOTE: If you can’t keep social media platforms current, it’s better to not have them at all!
+NOTE: If you can’t keep social media platforms current, it’s better not to have them at all!

-In addition, podcasts have become very easy to create and distribute.
+Also, podcasts have become very easy to create and distribute.
 For as little as $50 a month, you can have a quality podcast automatically distributed through outlets such as iTunes and others.
 Check out www.Spreaker.com as an example of podcast creation platforms.

 4. Determine the Best Media Targets